Skip to main content

 Diverting a footpath or bridleway can be costly.
 The process involves obtaining legal advice and advertising proposed diversions in local newspapers.
 There is a standard charge of £1500 to cover administrative costs, legal advice, site visits, postage and printing, plus £1500 to cover the cost of advertising, per application.

-The applicant must pay the administrative and legal costs regardless of whether the application is successful:
+The applicant must pay the administrative and legal costs regardless of whether the application is successful.
+The initial fee is retained if the application is withdrawn/rejected following informal consultation and first advertisement.

 • Initial fee of £1000 paid with the application to divert the footpath